 "There is a predisposition in this country to kinds of virtuous extremes, and I lived this life myself.
 I was a vegan, I was a vegetarian, I was non-fat, I was low-fat, I was anorexic, in short I thought that if animal foods would kill you and fats would kill you, the less the better and zero must be ideal.
 This is obviously nonsensical thinking.
 It's black its white.
 It's rigid.
 It's extreme.
 And it's not virtuous...
 Little by little I started to eat these foods (traditional - meat, poultry, raw milk, etc) again and in time came back to being a moderate omnivore, a conscientious carnivore, a traditional foods person, and restored my health along the way.... ...
 I was...gloomy and irritable, I was depressed in the winter, in short I was a sickly person with a big personality and I had no idea that my virtuous diets were making me sick until little by little I added traditional foods back." ~Nina Planck (Food Writer)

-Copper sulfate is a fungicide which is used against bacterial and fungal diseases on a wide variety of fruit, vegetable, nut and field crops.
-(It’s also added in some pools, hot tubs, and municipal drinking water supplies to control yeast, bacterial or algae growth).
+Copper sulfate is often used in pools, hot tubs, and municipal drinking water supplies to control yeast, bacterial or algae growth.
 Focusing here on crops, copper sulfate, though numerous studies show it is toxic to humans and the environment, is approved as a pesticide under the USDA National Organic Program .
 While the official pesticide information website on copper sulfate tries to paint it as being harmless (suggesting that ‘excess copper is excreted and not often stored in the body)’, this site , though somewhat dated, offers a somewhat more telling perspective .
 Since copper sulfate is derived from ‘natural sources’, it's allowed to be used on organic produce, even if it’s no less harmful than synthetic pesticides.
 In fact, the Committee on European Communities noted in their recommendations to Parliament in 1999 that copper sulfate was even more dangerous than the synthetic alternative.
 Some wineries in France (and other countries) have even stopped growing organic wine because of copper in the soil.
 Even though much of the spray is usually washed off the produce, it then ends up going into the soil, affecting the next batch of crops.
 “Typically, each spray with a copper-based fungicide results in an application of 1 to 4 lb. of copper per acre (raising the topsoil concentration from 0.5 to 2 ppm), and often several copper sprays are made per season.
 Thus, under a heavy copper spray program, toxic topsoil levels could be reached in a matter of decades.”
 In other words, even those of us who try to live healthy and clean by eating organic fruits and vegetables are at risk of toxic copper accumulation from even just this one source alone, especially in places where soil levels are not properly monitored.

 With no proteins to bind to in water, the drinking water flowing through copper piping in homes leaches copper off from the pipes.
 This copper then combines with sulfates, carbonates and phosphates to form copper sulfate, copper carbonate, or copper phosphate.
 This inorganic copper is at its highest level during the first run of the tap in the morning.
 If your home has copper piping (aged piping being the worst), it would be wise to test your water, and also to run the water for a minute before using the water for your morning drink or coffee maker.
 Not doing so could be exposing you to high levels of inorganic copper.
 The use of copper piping in homes of developed countries, along with increasing use of The Pill, both gaining mainstream and widespread use in the 1950s/1960s, are perhaps the two biggest causes of the copper epidemic that has been increasing over this past century.
 Just how dangerous is this increased inorganic copper?
-Well, in addition to everything else explained throughout this site, the information provided in the Alzheimer's section at the bottom of this page may be of particular interest.
+Well, in addition to everything else explained throughout this site, there is also a very strong link between the use of copper piping for drinking water and the rising prevalence of Alzheimer's disease.
+This connection is discussed further in the Alzheimer's section at the bottom of this page.

 It's one thing to ingest copper through diet, it's another to be exposed to copper through copper sulfates and other sources.
 Food source copper is organic copper, bound to organic protein molecules, and not exhibiting as severe side effects as inorganic copper.
 This does not invalidate the above discussion of the vegan diet contributing to copper overload.
 Even though the copper is of a healthy organic kind, the lack of taurine and/or high quality absorbable zinc contributes to the accumulation of copper, which then eventually takes a toll on the adrenals and liver and eventually, due to lowered Cp, lowers the bioavailability of the copper.
 Also, due to the vegan's higher crop consumption, they are generally more prone to inorganic copper sulfate exposure as discussed above.